Price Differentiation for Communication Networks

 The $SP$ scheme shares several similar properties as the $CP$ scheme (Sec.~\ref{sub_sec:cpd}), including the threshold structure and admission control with pricing.
 Similarly, we can define the effective market for the $SP$ scheme.

 It is more interesting to notice the differences between these two schemes.
-To distinguish solutions, we use the superscript ``cp'' for the $CP$ scheme, and ``sp'' for the $SP$ scheme. \begin{proposition} Under same parameters $\{N_i,\theta_i\}_{i\in \mathcal{I}}$ and $S$: \begin{enumerate} \item The effective market of the $SP$ scheme is no larger than the one of the $CP$ scheme, i.e., $K^{sp}\le K^{cp}$. \item There exists a threshold $\bar{k}\in\{1,2\dots,K^{sp}\}$, such that \begin{itemize} \item Groups with indices less than $\bar{k}$ (low willingness to pay users) are charged with higher prices and allocated less resources in the $SP$ scheme, i.e., $s^{cd}_i\le s^{sp}_i$ and $p^{cd}_i\ge p^*$, $\forall\,i\le \bar{k}$, where the equality holds if only if $i=\bar{k}$ and $\theta_{\bar{k}}=\frac{{p^*}^2}{\lambda^*}$, \item Groups with indices greater than $\bar{k}$ (high willingness to pay users) are charged with lower prices and allocated more resources in the $SP$ scheme, i.e., $s^{cd}_i> s^{sp}_i$ and $p^{cd}_i< p^*$, $\forall\,i\ge \bar{k}$. \end{itemize} where $p^*$ is the optimal single price. \end{enumerate} \end{proposition} The proof is given in Appendix-\ref{appendix_cp_sp}.
+To distinguish solutions, we use the superscript ``cp'' for the $CP$ scheme, and ``sp'' for the $SP$ scheme. \begin{proposition} Under same parameters $\{N_i,\theta_i\}_{i\in \mathcal{I}}$ and $S$: \begin{enumerate} \item The effective market of the $SP$ scheme is no larger than the one of the $CP$ scheme, i.e., $K^{sp}\le K^{cp}$. \item There exists a threshold $\bar{k}\in\{1,2\dots,K^{sp}\}$, such that \begin{itemize} \item Groups with indices less than $\bar{k}$ ({high} willingness to pay users) are charged with higher prices and allocated less resources in {the $CP$ scheme}, \ie $p^{cp}_i\ge p^*$ and $s^{cp}_i\le s^{sp}_i$, $\forall\,i\le \bar{k}$, where the equality holds if only if $i=\bar{k}$ and $\theta_{\bar{k}}=\frac{{p^*}^2}{\lambda^*}$. \item Groups with indices greater than $\bar{k}$ ({low} willingness to pay users) are charged with lower prices and allocated more resources {in the $CP$ scheme}, \ie $p^{cp}_i< p^*$ and $s^{cp}_i> s^{sp}_i$, $\forall\,i\ge \bar{k}$. \end{itemize} Here $p^*$ is the optimal single price. \end{enumerate} \end{proposition} The proof is given in Appendix~\ref{appendix_cp_sp}.
 An illustrative example is shown in Fig.~\ref{fig:price} and Fig.~\ref{fig:resource}.